jorgecardleitao/private-jets/README.md

 [![Coverage](https://codecov.io/gh/jorgecardleitao/private-jets/graph/badge.svg?token=DT7C376OKH)](https://codecov.io/gh/jorgecardleitao/private-jets)

 This repository contains a CLI application to analyze flights of private jets.
+See [`methodology.md`](./methodology.md) for details of what it does and where data is available for consumption.

 It is supported by an S3 Blob storage container for caching data, thereby reducing its impact to [https://adsbexchange.com/](https://adsbexchange.com/).